 The first 11 years were won by three men (Larry Scott, Sergio Oliva, Arnold Schwarzenegger) in their 20s.
 Two men (Samir Bannout, Lee Haney) won 7 titles while in their 20s in the ’80s, but no man under-30 has won since then.

 Over their histories, the Arnold and Olympia are in a near statistical tie at 32.3 and 32.6.
 However, if we look at both contests over the same modern range (1989-2021), we see a 2.7-year difference.
 Arnold Classic: 32.3.
 Mr. Olympia: 35.
-Further 6 Arnold winners were in their 20s, while over the same period, no Olympia winners were.
+Further, six times the Arnold winner was in his 20s, while over the same period, no Olympia winners were.
 The difference is likely because the Arnold is a qualifying contest for the Mr. Olympia and is seen as a stepping stone.
 So, for example, Jay Cutler won the Arnold at 28, 29, and 30 but never returned to it as he went on to win the Olympia at 33, 34, 36, and 37.